 Loose-covered furniture offers optimum practicality without compromising on style.
 Loose covers create a more casual look for your furniture than fixed covers, and can be easily removed for cleaning.
 They are available for our linen fabric options, and should be professionally dry cleaned.

-- Loose covers have an allowance for up to 3% shrinkage (which will vary from fabric to fabric) when cleaned, and may not fit tightly at first.
+Loose covers have an allowance for up to 3% shrinkage (which will vary from fabric to fabric) when cleaned and may not fit tightly at first.
 However, they are designed to fit perfectly over the frame, so make sure the cover is pulled taut in all directions.

 The covers are supplied separately to the frame so your furniture will require dressing upon arrival.
 This may mean that some of the covers are slightly creased, but the creases will drop out naturally with time and use.
 A light steaming will remove the creases.
 Regular redressing will be required to keep loose covers neat and tidy once in use.

-- When removing loose covers for cleaning, please ensure that all covers are laundered at the same time to avoid colour variation.
+When removing loose covers for cleaning, please ensure that all covers are laundered at the same time to avoid colour variation.

 Foam with Fibre Wrap

-- This is a firmer and more supportive filling than fibre, which softens with use.
+This is a firmer and more supportive filling than fibre, which softens with use.

-- Due to small tolerances in polyurethane foam manufacturing process, the hardness of the foam may vary from cushion to cushion within the same product or order; however, the variance may reduce with use over time.
+Due to small tolerances in the polyurethane foam manufacturing process, the hardness of the foam may vary from cushion to cushion within the same product or order; however, the variance may reduce with use over time.

-- Plump cushions firmly on the outside borders occasionally to restore air between the fibres and maintain the shape.
+Plump cushions firmly on the outside borders occasionally to restore air between the fibres and maintain the shape.

 Fibre Or Feather

-- This is a soft and comfortable filling that requires frequent maintenance to keep it looking plump.
+This is a soft and comfortable filling that requires frequent maintenance to keep it looking plump.

-- At the end of each day, plump cushions firmly on the outside borders to restore air between the fibre or feather; this will maintain the look and comfort, and help prevent fibres or feathers binding or flattening.
+At the end of each day, plump cushions firmly on the outside borders to restore air between the fibre or feather; this will maintain the look and comfort, and help prevent fibres or feathers binding or flattening.

-- Complete the maintenance below at least once a week; the more often this is carried out the better the filling will perform.
+Complete the maintenance below at least once a week; the more often this is carried out the better the filling will perform.

 1. Place the cushion on one of its outside edges and beat the opposite border of the cushion inwards with the flat of your hands.
 The more vigorously you do this, the better.